Signals passed at danger

-Since March 2001, the industry has been assessing SPADs using a SPAD risk ranking (SRR) process, which considers the actual and possible consequences of each incident.
-The process results in SPADs being assigned a numerical ranking between 0 and 28.
-Those SPADs ranked at over 20 are those with the highest potential for serious consequences, while those between 16 and 19 are considered to have less serious potential.
-Those ranked from 1 to 15 carry little or no risk.
+Since March 2001, the industry has been using a SPAD risk ranking (SRR) process, to consider the actual and possible consequences of each incident.
+The process assigns each SPADs a ranking between 0 and 28.
+SPADs ranked over 20 have the highest potential for serious consequences.
+Those between 16 and 19 have less serious potential and those ranked from 1 to 15 carry little or no risk.

-Over the period March 2001 to September 2006, the implementation of TPWS together with other industry improvements and initiatives (such as the removal of Mark 1 rolling stock and greater use and understanding of human factors in SPAD management) brought about a significant reduction in SPAD risk of around 80%.
+Between March 2001 and September 2006, the implementation of TPWS alongside other improvements and initiatives (such as the removal of Mark 1 rolling stock and greater use and understanding of human factors in SPAD management) reduced SPAD risk by around 80%.

-September 2006 is taken to be new baseline for measuring SPAD risk, as it is representative of the system risk management in the post-TPWS implementation era.
-As of March 2013, the SRR process shows SPAD risk to have reduced further, with levels standing at around 60% of the September 2006 baseline.
+September 2006 is used as the baseline for measuring SPAD risk, as it is representative of the system risk management post-TPWS implementation.
+As of March 2013, the SRR process shows SPAD risk to have reduced further, with levels at around 60% of the September 2006 baseline.
 Further information is available on the Railway Safety and Standards Board website.

 SPAD investigation reports

-Following the Ladbroke Grove accident, HSE produced publicly available monthly SPAD reports, from October 1999 until September 2005.
+Following the Ladbroke Grove accident in 1999, HSE produced publicly available monthly SPAD reports, from October 1999 until September 2005.
 After that, Transport Ministers agreed that HSE should produce quarterly SPAD reports.

-We have taken over responsibility for this, and it was agreed with the Department for Transport and Ministers that these reports are no longer necessary because details are recorded in National Rail Trends, which Parliament is sent copies of.
+We have taken over responsibility for this, and it was agreed with the Department for Transport and Ministers that these reports are no longer necessary because details are recorded in National Rail Trends, which are sent to Parliament.
 The Rail Safety and Standards Board (RSSB) still publishes monthly publicly available SPAD reports.